 Public company take-over bids typically consist of all cash or a combination of cash and shares.
-Consideration in private company acquisitions will usually include a sizable portion in cash (50 to 100%) but will often include an unsecured note and/or an earn-out as well.
+Consideration in private company acquisitions will usually include a sizable portion in cash (50 to 100%) but will often include an unsecured note and/or an earn-out.
 This is typically because: (i) the buyer does not have (or have access to) the amount of cash required to complete the acquisition (particularly in the case of an MBO), (ii) the greater risk surrounding private companies (risks such as customer concentration, dependence on key suppliers, etc.) and (iii), buyers can usually stretch to a higher price if the purchase price is not all cash.
 For example, $25 million all cash vs. $30 million two-thirds cash and one-third note …which one would you pick?

 A dollar not received at closing is a dollar at risk

 There are a number of issues to consider when assessing the likelihood of realizing deferred consideration.
 A dollar not received at closing is a dollar at risk.
-In the case of a vendor note, the first question is, can it be fully secured by hard sale-able assets (such as land, a building or other fixed salable assets owned by the acquirer).
-This is not often the case.
-If the amount is under-secured (i.e. 50% asset coverage) or unsecured, the terms have to reflect increased risk and due diligence should be performed on the buyer to get comfortable with its risk profile and prospects.
+In the case of a vendor note, the first question is, can it be fully secured by hard sale-able assets (such as land, a building or other fixed sale-able assets owned by the acquirer).
+This is often not the case.
+If the amount is under-secured (i.e. 50% asset coverage) or unsecured, the terms have to reflect increased risk and due diligence should be performed on the buyer to get comfortable with their risk profile and prospects.
 The higher the risk the higher the interest rate, and the more covenants and timely reporting are required.
 Perhaps the most important item is timely reporting allowing for quick remediation.
 Issues such as lawsuits, product defects/recalls, loss of customers can turn the fortunes of a company very quickly.